 What Time Do You Need to Arrive at the Parks to Use Virtual Queue?

-Typically we recommend arriving 90 minutes before the scheduled park opening whenever visiting.
+Typically in normal situations, we recommend arriving 90 minutes before the scheduled park opening whenever visiting.
 This allows you enough time to do a proper rope drop, where you can get in line quickly for the best attractions and do them first.

-That recommendation might change moving forward, however, depending on how Disney runs the virtual queues and boarding pass process.
+This can still change moving, however, depending on what changes Disney makes to the virtual queues and boarding pass process.

-For example, there could very well be extremely long lines to get in the parks, with extra measures taken to check guests while going through security.
-The lines to enter the parks will also have to be spaced out, making the whole process move a lot slower than normal.
+For example, when capacity is increased, there could be long lines to get in the parks, and with the extra measures taken to check guests while going through security, you might need more time.
+The whole process moves a lot slower than normal, which will be harder when more people are added.

-We also don’t know exactly how assignments for the virtual queue will be given out and if it will be more like how it was in December when it mattered more how early you arrived, or if it will be like in January and beyond where the boarding passes were more like a lottery system and you could walk in 10 minutes before the official opening time.
+We also don’t know exactly how assignments for the virtual queue will evolve, and if it will be more like how it was in December when it mattered more how early you arrived, if it will be like in January and February where the boarding passes were more like a lottery system and you could walk in 10 minutes before the official opening time.

-We’ll update you on how exactly the whole system works as soon as we get a better idea of how the virtual queues will work and how long it takes to actually get inside the park.
+We’ll update you on how exactly the whole system works as soon as we get a better idea of how Disney is going to use the virtual queues long-term and how wait times to get into the park also change.

 Using the Virtual Queue without Waking Up Early

 Of course, it’s not always fun waking up super early while on vacation, especially to drag kids to the theme park before the sun even goes up.
-However, if the virtual queues work the same way as they did before the closure, getting to the parks early is the best alternative and makes it more likely that you will get to ride your favorite attraction.
+Thankfully, the virtual queues work differently than it did before the closure.
+At that time, getting to the parks early was the only option.

-When Disney first launched the backup boarding groups, they were designed for people who couldn’t get there right at opening but still wanted a chance at a boarding pass.
+Disney then launched the backup boarding groups, which were designed for people who couldn’t get there right at opening but still wanted a chance at a boarding pass.
 That later changed as even backup passes were going within the first 30 minutes or less of opening.

-Whether or not getting to the parks before opening is necessary or not again depends on how many attractions get to use the virtual queue and how crowded the parks are upon reopening.
+Whether or not getting to the parks before opening is necessary or not again depends on how many attractions get to use the virtual queue and how crowded the parks are during the reopening phase.

 Disney knows that it’s just not feasible to expect every guest to get to the parks early, so they either have to leave some attractions without a virtual queue so guests always have the opportunity to get in line there or make them all useable through the queueing system.

-If all the attractions are using the virtual queue, they won’t all sell out early in the morning, therefore giving you a chance to ride something.
+If many attractions are eventually using the virtual queue, they won’t all sell out early in the morning, therefore giving you a chance to ride something.
 Maybe your favorite attractions won’t be left but at least you should be able to ride SOMETHING, even if you show up late.

 Once we have more details we’ll be able to put together an actual strategy for you and tell you how late you can show up to the park and still go on the rides.